 I want to make a living creating a body of work that promotes Reason, Libertarianism and Austrian Economics.
 I want to find and serve a very specific market.
 I think people are finding these ideas and becoming individualists at a compounding rate.
 I think that when people are inspired "philosophically", they're more passionate about their heroes (like I am).
 I want to fuel that...

 It's also the most rewarding thing I've ever accomplished...
 Being a rational thinker has never made me feel quite at home in academic or commercial art circles.
-I've wanted to make "libertarian art" for a very long time, but printing on t-shirts, bumper stickers and coffee mugs hasn't felt like the right platform for my expression.
+I've wanted to make "libertarian art" for a very long time..
 I feel like I've been looking for a proper direction to channel my talents, and I've finally found a fit.

 Still, I'm new at this.
 Even worse...
 I'm making it up as I go.
 In fact, I know just enough to know how little I know (that made sense, right?).
 But I hope you'll be patient with me while we smooth out the bumps and improve on a good idea.